Australian Lottery Licensing and ACMA Regulations Explained

 How to Verify a Lottery Licence

 1. Check the ACNC Register.
-Visit the ACNC charity search.
-Type the charity's name.
-If it appears with a "Registered" status, it is legitimate.
-If it does not appear, the charity is not registered and cannot legally run a lottery.
+Go to the ACNC charity search.
+Type the charity name.
+If it says "Registered," it is real.
+If it does not show up, the charity is not registered.

-2. Confirm the state regulator.
-The lottery website or terms and conditions should state which state regulator granted the licence.
-Look for the regulator's name (e.g. "Liquor & Gaming NSW", "Consumer Affairs Victoria").
+2. Find the state regulator.
+The lottery website or terms should name the state regulator.
+Look for "Liquor & Gaming NSW" or "Consumer Affairs Victoria."
 If no regulator is named, the lottery is unlicensed.

-3. Contact the state regulator directly.
-Call or email the state regulator and provide the charity name and lottery name.
+3. Call the regulator.
+Contact the state regulator by phone or email.
+Give the charity and lottery name.
 Ask if the licence is current.
-The regulator will confirm or deny.
-This is the definitive verification method.
+The regulator will say yes or no.

-4. Check the ticket terms and conditions.
-Licensed lotteries publish full terms, including the lottery rules, odds, draw date, and regulator contact.
-If you cannot find detailed terms on the website, the lottery is not properly licensed.
+4. Read the full terms.
+Licensed lotteries show all terms, odds, the draw date, and regulator contact.
+If you cannot find these details, the lottery is not properly licensed.

 Common Misconceptions About Lottery Licensing

 Misconception 1: ACMA regulates lotteries.
-False.
-ACMA regulates media and communications, not gambling.
+This is false.
+ACMA controls media and communications only.
 State gambling regulators issue lottery licences.

 FAQ: Lottery Licensing and Regulation